shamilnn/CA-Core/src/pagecontent/profile-patient-intro.md

 Following elements are marked as Must Support in the Canadian Patient profile to aid record matching in databases with many pediatric records.

 **Must Support elements:**
-1. an identifier
+* an identifier
-2. a patient name
+* a patient name
-3. contact detail (e.g. a telephone number or an email address)
+* contact detail (e.g. a telephone number or an email address)
-4. a birth date
+* a birth date

 ## Usage Note
-TBD
+Some of the typical use cases where the Patient profile may be used:

+* Enterprise-wide information systems that manage patient registration and services ordering
+* Local or cross-jurisdictional systems to query information about patients whose demographics data match data provided in the query parameters
+* Synchronization of patient information between multiple ADT systems employed by healthcare enterprises